 To address these questions we designed a series of greenhouse experiments.
 To test the role of the soil microbiome in floral reward production, we compare dwarf sunflower (Helianthus annus Big Smile, Johnny’s Seeds) grown in sterile soil to plants grown in soil inoculated bacteria extracted from sunflower field soils.
 Sunflower was chosen as a study subject because it is a high pollen production plant visited by a wide range of pollen and nectar feeding insects and is grown both as an agricultural crop and in pollinator gardens.
 We chose a dwarf variety that could be grown in growth chambers.

 Prior to planting, sunflower seeds were surface sterilized by washing with 70% ethanol for 3 minutes, 5% bleach for 3 minutes, followed by 3 rinses in sterile water.
-Standard 1 gallon greenhouse pots were filled with sterile potting soil and bottom saturated with dilute inoculant (100ml of either control or treatment inoculant in 900ml sterile water).
-10ml of undiluted inoculant was added to the top of each pot.
 Three seeds were planted per pot and thinned to one plant per pot after germination.
-Plants are being grown at 24°C with 16hr photoperiod and watered as needed with sterile water.
-Due to the spatial constrains of the growth chamber, each trial consists of 18 total plants, 9 per treatment.
-Three trials total will be conducted for a total of 54 plants.
+Plants are being grown at ambient greenhouse temperature (approximately 75°C) with a photoperiod of 16 hours, watered as needed with tap water, and fertilized weekly using a 20-20-20 fertilizer.
+We are currently in our first trial since adjusting the protocol to eliminate fungal growth, and the problem seems to be resolved.
+We plan to conduct 3 trials (18 plants each) for this experiment including a total of 54 plants (26 treatment, 26 control)